-Halfway along the causeway you will see signs for Big Duck Boat Tours.
+Halfway along the causeway you will see signs for the Big Duck Boat Tour.
 These are a great way to see the areas marine wildlife including dolphins, seals and whales.
 The coastal scenery is also spectacular.

 Book a Tour : Get your Southern Ocean Adventure Tickets here